louispan/data-diverse-lens/README.md

 # Changelog

+* 0.5.2.0
+  - Added itemTag and facetTag that also tag/untags the field.

 * 0.5.1.0
   - Added faceted, injected, itemized, projected, which is analogous to Profunctor Choice and Strong but using 'Which' and 'Many'